Nation unites in a day of reflection to mark fifth anniversary of Covid-19

 “Today, we come together to remember, reflect and pay tribute to the sacrifices made by people across our country.”

-The annual day is one of the recommendations set out by the UK Commission on Covid Commemoration.
+The annual day is one of the recommendations set out by the UK Commission on Covid Commemoration, which counts King’s College Hospital nurse Felicia Kwaku as a commissioner.

+She recalled Covid’s cruel cost as she recounted the anxiety of frontline workers, saying: “I remember comforting and consoling many, many loved ones and patients.

+“Some patients knew that they were going to pass and some patients didn’t.
+I remember many of us not stopping crying for at least two to three years.

 In London, sobbing could be heard as bereaved relatives, led by a Highland piper, joined well wishers to walk beside the National Covid Memorial Wall.